Rose

 Notable People Named Rose

-Rose Philippine Duchesne, RCSJ, was a French religious sister and educator who was canonized by Pope John Paul II in 1988 for her missionary work and care for Indigenous American survivors.
+Rose Philippine Duchesne was a French religious sister and educator who became a missionary in America, was canonized in 1988, and is remembered for caring for and educating Indigenous American survivors of United States Indian removal.

-Rose Leslie - Rose Eleanor Arbuthnot-Leslie is a Scottish actress known for her roles in Downton Abbey, Game of Thrones, The Good Fight, and The Time Traveler's Wife.
+Rose Leslie is a Scottish actress known for Downton Abbey, Game of Thrones, The Good Fight, and The Time Traveler’s Wife.

-Rose Hawthorne Lathrop, also known as Mother Mary Alphonsa, was an American Dominican, writer, social worker, and the founder of the Dominican Sisters of Hawthorne.
+Rose Hawthorne Lathrop, known as Mother Mary Alphonsa, was an American Dominican sister, writer, social worker, and founder of the Dominican Sisters of Hawthorne.

-Rose Kennedy - Rose Elizabeth Fitzgerald Kennedy was a prominent American philanthropist, socialite, and matriarch of the Kennedy family, deeply involved in the Irish American community in Boston and mother to President John F. Kennedy, U.S. Senator Robert F. Kennedy, and U.S. Senator Ted Kennedy.
+Rose Kennedy - Rose Elizabeth Fitzgerald Kennedy was an American philanthropist and socialite, matriarch of the Kennedy family and mother of President John F. Kennedy, who was honored as a Papal countess in 1951.

-Rose Fostanes - Rose "Osang" Fostanes is a Filipina singer who won the first season of The X Factor Israel and signed a record contract with Star Records to release her music material in the Philippines.
+Rose Osang Fostanes is a Filipina singer based in Israel who won the first season of The X Factor Israel in 2014 and later released her debut album My Way with Star Records.

 Maria Conti